 Transferring Ideas to the Editorial Calendar

 Once a month, I go through my Content Idea spreadsheet and decide which posts I’m going to plan on writing the following month.
-I use the CoSchedule Plugin for WordPress for my editorial calendar, so I transfer post ideas from my spreadsheet to the applicable day in the CoSchedule calendar.
-CoSchedule has a monthly fee, but there are other editorial calendar plug-ins that are free.
-Alternatively, you could use a paper calendar to schedule your posts or you could simply add a date column to the Content spreadsheet and not have a separate calendar.
+I have another spreadsheet that I use for my blog editorial calendar.
+It’s organized by date and day of week and also includes all the other content I plan to write, such as emails.
+Alternatively, you could use a paper calendar like the Epic Blog: One Year Editorial Calendar or the Badass Blog Planner to schedule your posts.
+Or you could simply add a date column to the content idea spreadsheet and not have a separate calendar.

 Filling Holes in the Calendar